-Setup and Installation CD
+Setup and Installation CD Setup and Installation drive.

-Note: The ServerGuide program requires a supported IBM server with an enabled startable (bootable) CD-ROM drive.
 Not all features are supported on all models.

-- Sets system date and time. - Detects the ServeRAID adapter or controller and runs the ServeRAID configuration program. - Updates the licensed internal code (firmware) level without creating diskettes. - Checks the system BIOS and microcode (firmware) levels of supported options to determine whether a later level is available from the CD.
-You can perform updates without the use of diskettes. - Provides the Performance Optimizer program to easily tune your server for your environment. - Creates a System Partition on the default drive.
-You can run serverspecific utility programs after setup. - Detects installed hardware options and provides updated device drivers for most adapters and devices.
+Sets system date and time.
+Detects the ServeRAID adapter or controller and runs the ServeRAID configuration program.
+Updates the licensed internal code (firmware) level without creating diskettes.
+Checks the system BIOS and microcode (firmware) levels of supported options to determine whether a later level is available from the CD.
+You can perform updates without the use of diskettes.
+Provides the Performance Optimizer program to easily tune your server for your environment.
+Creates a System Partition on the default drive.
+You can run server specific utility programs after setup.
+Detects installed hardware options and provides updated device drivers for most adapters and devices. tested device drivers for your server.
+Includes a search function to help you locate updates by title or keywords.
+Installs powerful applications directly from the CD.
+See the CD label for a current list of applications.
+Installation. equires your NOS and Applications stic, RAID, device r support he CD; or with an tion, you can date from a ile transfer server. botates without tes.
+Where